-After that, we headed to the Kahuna Waves wave pool (my child asked if this ocean had sharks!) before heading to the Warrior River lazy river for some rest and relaxation.
+After that, we headed to the Kahuna Waves wave pool (while my husband and I each took turns going down the nearby Upsurge Slide) before heading to the Warrior River lazy river for some rest and relaxation.
 With renewed strength, we headed to Castaway Island for another age-appropriate step up of slides and water fun.
 This area is well suited for mid-elementary ages and up, but also extremely fun for our preschoolers since they allow the kids to sit in our laps to ride the curly slides.
 This area was probably my favorite part of the park — I loved the size of these slides (more adult-friendly)!

 FREE!
 FREE!
 FREE!

 After all the fun, we were ready for some refreshments, which also did not disappoint!
-There are self-serve fountain drink stations set up next to the restaurants that you can walk up to at any time during the day and get yourself any ice-cold Pepsi beverage, lemonade, Gatorade, or water — absolutely FREE!
+We enjoyed delicious pizza from Mama Linzetti’s for lunch.
+There are self-serve fountain drink stations set up next to the restaurants that you can walk up to at any time during the day and get yourself any ice-cold Pepsi beverage, lemonade, Gatorade, sweet tea or water — absolutely FREE!
 What?
 Yes.
-Our children could not believe it.
-If I had a quarter for every time I had to explain to them, yes, we’ll come back and get more drinks . . . and yes, the drinks will still be here after you ride the next ride . . .
-I’d be rich!

 While I’m on the topic of FREE, I must also point out that the park has various FREE sunscreen (SPF 30) stations (one less thing to lug around) — how fantastic is that?
 They have FREE life jackets available in all sizes as well.
 And . . . drum roll . . . that is not all!
 The park also offers FREE Wi-Fi.
 All you work-from-home parents now have no excuse not to take your kids to a day at the water park!
 Ha!

-While I have mentioned kid-friendly attractions, I’ll now point out the slides that are appropriate for older children to adults: the Freefall slide (set to open later this summer), Neptune’s Plunge, and Upsurge are all well worth the tall climb to the top and will have you wanting to get back in line as soon as you splash down after each turn.
-Be sure to also check out the Mist-ical Life-Size Maze, and Wipeout Adventure Obstacle Course.
+While I have mentioned kid-friendly attractions, I’ll now point out the slides that are appropriate for older children to adults: the new Freefall slide, Neptune’s Plunge (which my five-year-old and I rode together in a double inner tube), and Upsurge are all well worth the tall climb to the top and will have you wanting to get back in line as soon as you splash down after each turn.
+Be sure to also check out the Mist-ical Life-Size Maze and Wipeout Adventure Obstacle Course.